NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference: Introduction

-In this study, we present NeuralMatrix, which computes the entire neural network with linear matrix operations and seamlessly integrates the strengths of both sides, as depicted in Fig. \ref{fig:intro}.
-On one hand, it overcomes the limitations associated with specific computation types, enabling the generality of running various DNNs on a single General Matrix Multiplication (GEMM) accelerator, which can support general linear matrix operations \cite{sun2024onesa}.
-On the other hand, in comparison to other general-purpose processors like CPUs and GPUs, NeuralMatrix attains application-specific levels of computation efficiency.
-Our comprehensive experiments, featuring the popular categories (CNN and Transformers) as illustrative backbone models, demonstrate that the proposed NeuralMatrix achieves comparable or even better accuracy compared with the ASIC-based designs.
-Meanwhile, the NeuralMatrix improves computation efficiency (i.e., throughput per power) by 1.85-38.72 times when compared to the CPUs, GPU, and SoC, achieving levels of computing efficiency traditionally attainable only with carefully designed application-specific accelerators.
+In this study, we present \textit{NeuralMatrix}, a general and compact approach, to efficiently compute the entire neural network with linear matrix operations and seamlessly enable versatile neural networks in a single General Matrix Multiplication (GEMM) accelerator in Fig. \ref{fig:intro}.
+On one hand, \textit{NeuralMatrix} reduces the computation costs in the DNN models with minimal additional parameters.
+On the other hand, it overcomes the limitations associated with specific computation types, enabling the generality of running various DNNs on a single GEMM accelerator, which supports general linear matrix operations.
+Our comprehensive experiments, utilizing popular backbone models such as CNNs and Transformers, demonstrate that the \textit{NeuralMatrix} enables the generality of running various DNNs with improved computational efficiency (up to 38.72$\times$ throughput per power compared to CPUs, GPUs, and SoC platforms).

-To the best of our knowledge, we are pioneering the transformation of diverse entire DNNs all into linear matrix operations, revealing the substantial advantages of inference accuracy, computation generality, and efficiency through the utilization of a single GEMM accelerator.